ih-lab/FEMI/README.md

 The weights are compatible with the hugging face Tensorflow implementation if the ViT MAE.
 Information can be found [here](https://huggingface.co/docs/transformers/main/model_doc/vit_mae)

 ### Pretraining With Your Own Data
-You can further pretrain GEMI with your own large-scale IVF image dataset in an SSL setting.
+You can further pretrain FEMI with your own large-scale IVF image dataset in an SSL setting.
 The code for pretraining can be found in the `main_pretrain.py` script.

 To run pretraining, have your data in the following format:
 ```